mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/index.md

 #### Provision Kubernetes Infrastructure from DKP

-Version 2.2 allows for provisioning and managing of Kubernetes clusters, making it easier than ever to get your infrastructure up and running quickly.
+This version allows for provisioning and managing of Kubernetes clusters, making it easier than ever to get your infrastructure up and running quickly.

 For more information on provisioning, see [Managing Clusters](../../clusters/).